odoo-app-dev/jalaali/README.md

 This version of jalaali works on odoo 15 community edition.
 It shows most date fields in jalaali format.

-<strong>Note: </strong> All dates are store in gregorian format in database.
+Note: All dates are store in gregorian format in database.
 If your users preference language is English, all the dates are in gregorian too.

-<strong>Note: </strong> To show jalaali dates, you need to change Persian as preference language.
+Note: To show jalaali dates, you need to change Persian as preference language.

 # Installation:
 ## 1- On odoo linux server: